Why you might get taxed for selling on Vinted and eBay

 The first £1,000 made through property is tax-free, so those only making this amount through Air bnb or other avenues won't have to declare it.

-However, some advise sellers to keep records in case they are asked for them.
+Some advise sellers to keep records even if they earn less than £1,000 in case they are asked for them.

 The OECD rules are slightly more relaxed, with firms only needing to share data about sellers who make more than 30 transactions or £1,735 (€2,000) a year.
 But remember you are still liable for tax to the UK Government if you make more than £1,000.